 Welcome to the Birmingham Particle Physics Group homepage.
-We are the largest research group within the School of Physics and Astronomy at the University of Birmingham, investigating the ultimate structure of matter and the forces of nature.
+We are a large research group within the School of Physics and Astronomy at the University of Birmingham, investigating the ultimate structure of matter and the forces of nature.
 You can find lots of information on who we are, our activities and opportunities from the menu on the left and news-feed on the right.

 Our local facilities include a 200m2 set of clean rooms comprising the BILPA laboraory for silicon detector development and construction.
 As well as playing a major role in the upgrade programme of the ATLAS experiment for the high luminosity phase of the LHC, the BILPA is performing R&D into next-generation sensors and technology-transfer into instrumentation for hadron therapy.
 We also have extensive capabilities for the design, construction and firmware programming of state-of-the-art trigger and data acquisition systems and host a substantial GridPP site as part of the world-wide LHC distributed computing network.

 The group has a wide-ranging and innovative public engagement programme and supports particle physics education within schools.
 Please do contact us if you are interested!